Zhou Shen

 He won the MTV Europe Music Award for Best Greater China Act in November 2019.
-In August 2020, he ranked 42nd in the Forbes China Celebrity List of 2020.
+In August 2020, he ranked 42nd on the Forbes China Celebrity List of 2020.
 The ERC Chinese Top Ten Awards named Zhou the Most Popular Male Singer of 2021 and 2022 and the Best Male Singer of 2023 and 2024.
 Since 2022, he has been a cast member of the popular Chinese variety show Keep Running.

 In August 2022, his Douyin online concert "I Want to Be by Your Side" attracted over 140 million viewers.
-His 9.29 Hz World Concert Tour spanned stadiums in mainland China and arenas in North America and Australia.
+His 9.29 Hz World Concert Tour spanned stadiums in mainland China and arenas in North America, Malaysia and Australia.

 Early life

 Zhou was born on September 29, 1992, in a mountain village in rural Shaoyang, Hunan.
 He and his older sister were left behind children, as his parents were very poor and would leave to find work in the city, only coming home once a year.
 Since his grandparents were no longer around, he and his sister had to look after themselves from a very young age.
 His family later moved to Guiyang, Guizhou during his third year of primary school.
 He was subsequently admitted to Guiyang No. 6 High School.
 Following high school graduation, he went to Ukraine to study dentistry due to more affordable tuition costs.
 However, after a year, he made the decision to transfer to Lviv National Musical Academy to study Bel canto instead.
 His vocal range can be classified as being that of a countertenor, specifically a sopranist, but he studied as a tenor in Lviv Conservatory.
+He graduated from Lviv Conservatory in September 2016.